raspberrypilearning/comic-character/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-In HTML, the <input> element is commonly used to collect user input.
+In HTML, the `<input>` element is a form element commonly used to collect user input.

-Which attribute is used to specify the type of input the user can enter?
+Which attribute is used to specify the category of input the user can enter?

 --- choices ---